Open Table of Contents

 ArcGIS supports three types of Geodatabases:

-In order to avoid some data management problems ET GeoWizards writes its outputs only as stand alone feature classes in Personal Geodatabases (PGDB) and File Geodatabases (FGDB).
+ET GeoWizards writes its outputs as stand alone feature classes in Personal Geodatabases (PGDB) and File Geodatabases (FGDB).

 Temporary feature classes.